joseywoermann/spiderfire-logger/README.md

 > This logging module is ported to [Spiderfire](https://github.com/Redfire75369/spiderfire/) from [`@josey/logger`](https://github.com/joseywoermann/logger).

-### Disclaimer
-At the moment, all logs will have [different colors depending on their data type](https://github.com/Redfire75369/spiderfire/issues/19).
-This is a known issue, but I haven't found a workaround yet.

 ## Install

 Download the latest version from GitHub and add it to your project.